 We have many reciprocal clubs which you may wish to visit when traveling to another city or country.
 Please ask the Maitre d’ for the current list and obtain a card of introduction before visiting a reciprocal club.
 They will allow you the use of their facilities only with a card of introduction.
 For more information on the Reciprocal Club, click here.

 The Club handles no cash sales.
 All charges are billed to a member’s account.

 Tips are welcome but not required.
+Beginning November 1st, 2022, when the house charge is discontinued customary tipping rules will apply.
 Members or their guests may tip cash or write in an additional tip on the chit.
-Members may instead (or also) choose to contribute to the annual bonus fund each year from which most employees receive a holiday bonus.
+The servers share the tips with the bartenders, hostess and bussers.
+Members will also have an opportunity to contribute to the annual bonus fund each year from which most employees receive a holiday bonus.

 To preserve member’s peaceful enjoyment of the Club audible pagers and cellular telephones are banned.
 Any member who allows a cellular phone to ring on Club premises will be required to buy the house a round of drinks.
 Members are responsible for their guests’ compliance with all house rules and will accordingly be penalized if a guest’s phone rings.